-4. Make sure to have an image back up for your current Windows 10 installation prior to any new installations of Windows 7 or 8.
+4. Make sure to have an image back up for your current Windows 10 installation before any new installations of Windows 7 or 8.

-5. When installing Windows 7 or 8, you need to shrink or decrease the size of the current partition for Windows 10 first in order to create a new space.
+5. When installing Windows 7 or 8, you need to shrink or decrease the size of the current partition for Windows 10 first to create a new space.

 If you’ve read all the important information above and you’ve decided to proceed with the dual boot, we’ll provide you with the necessary steps.
 Here is a step-by-step instruction on how to Dual Boot Windows 10 with Windows 7

 Step 1.
 Resize Your Windows 7 Partition to Make Space